What is a financial analyst?

 Can a financial analyst work remotely?

-While traditionally, financial analysts work in an office setting, the rise of technology and data accessibility has made it possible for some to work remotely.
+While traditionally, they work in an office setting, the rise of technology and data accessibility has made it possible for some to work remotely.
 However, it can vary depending on the organization and their specific role.

 What is the difference between a financial analyst and a financial advisor?

-A financial analyst usually focuses on a specific sector or region to help businesses make informed financial decisions.
-In contrast, a financial advisor provides clients with a broad range of finance-related advice, such as wealth management, retirement planning, and estate planning, rather than focusing on investment decisions for businesses.
+An analyst usually focuses on a specific sector or region to help businesses make informed financial decisions.
+In contrast, an advisor provides clients with a broad range of finance-related advice, such as wealth management, retirement planning, and estate planning, rather than focusing on investment decisions for businesses.

 Is programming a necessary skill for a financial analyst?